doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

       app_yaml_path: ${{ inputs.env }}.yml
 ```

-This is a re-usable action me and my colleagues created at Panenco.
-It will deploy the app to app engine using the
+This is a reusable action that I and my colleagues created at Panenco.
+It will deploy the app to the app engine using the
 provided configuration.
 You can see its source code at [Panenco/gcp-deploy-action](https://github.com/Panenco/gcp-deploy-action).